viprlab/viprlab.github.io/research.md

 We have a number of funded and non-funded projects which are currently on-going.

+***3D Semantic Scene Completion for Improving Robotic Scene Understanding**
+{% include imagethumbnailblock.html align="left" url="/images/robotic_ssd.png" height="110px" padding="bottom" %}
+3D scene understanding is crucial for many AI applications, including robotic navigation.
+Due to limited field of view and sparse sensing, vision sensors suffer massive occlusion in cluttered environments, resulting in the captured scene representation being incomplete.
+To capacitate better 3D scene understanding, research on semantic scene completion (SSC), which aims to estimate the complete scene geometry and semantics simultaneously, is gaining much recent research interest.
+However, SSC is a highly challenging task and the performance of state-of-the-art methods still suffers in real-world data settings.
+To address the aforementioned limitations, this project aims to design novel  SSC models that can perform 3D scene occupancy prediction and semantic scene segmentation simultaneously.
+{: #proj-description}
+{% include clearfloat.html prevfloat="left" %}

 ### New Framework for Modeling Concurrent Low-light Image Enhancement and Object Classification with Deep Neural Networks
 {% include imagethumbnailblock.html align="left" url="/images/lowlight_objdetection.png" height="110px" padding="bottom" %}
 Object classification models based on deep learning has contributed to large scale deployments of intelligent vision systems for various practical applications.
 However, when such models are faced with low-light environments, their performance noticeably drop.
 This project aims to investigate and gain insights on the effects of low-light conditions on convolutional neural network models as well as to formulate a CNN architecture for simultaneous modelling of low-light image enhancement and object classification.